 The last thing you want to worry about if the grid goes down is an intruder looking to rob or hurt you.
 Unfortunately, if things get really tough, this can become a reality.

 Weapons are sometimes overlooked as an essential survival item, and there are plenty of options.
 Of course, a primary source of personal protection is firearms.
-Whether you’re firing warning shots to keep possible looters from ransacking your goods or using your ammo for hunting game for food in rural areas, rifles, pistols and plenty of ammo are indispensible.
+Whether you’re firing warning shots to keep possible looters from ransacking your goods or using your ammo for hunting game for food in rural areas, rifles, pistols and plenty of ammo are indispensable.

 The walking stick is an extremely valuable aid for traveling on uneven terrain.
 It can assist with your balance and stability when you become fatigued from walking long distances.
-It can also provide you with great long-range defense against a single enemy with a weapon, multiple attackers or even wild animals that you may encounter near your camp.
+It can also provide you with great stand-off defense against a single enemy with a weapon, multiple attackers or even wild animals that you may encounter near your camp.